-My mom at the time was working her way through nursing school and was exhausted because she had worked several consecutive shifts.
+My mom took a friend and I to the beach for the weekend….at the time was working her way through nursing school and was exhausted because she had worked several consecutive shifts.

-This wasn’t a family vacation, those were over after my parents split.
+This wasn’t a family vacation, those were over after my parents split-up.

-This was just a mom providing her youngest son a weekend with a friend at the beach.
+This was just a mom providing her youngest, 10-year-old, son a weekend with a friend at the beach.
 I think that was an example of humility, I’m not sure, I do know what she did was the opposite of pride.

 It was about finding a way.
 Isn’t it amazing why some memories stick.

 Humility is interesting because it is not revered, nor cherished.